marinerslakers/Csci-440/writing/02-tutorial/README.md

 # Normalizing a Database

 When creating a database, especially one that will be used to store large amounts of data, it's important to make sure that the data is stored as efficiently as possible.
 This can be accomplished by normalizing the database.
 Normalization is used to reduce redundancy and anomalies that can occur when inserting, deleting, and modifying entries in a database.
-There are several different "tiers" of normalization; this tutorial will go over the first two: 1NF and 2NF.
+There are several different "tiers" of normalization; this tutorial will go over the first two: 1st Normal Form (1NF) and 2nd Normal Form (2NF).

 ### What You'll Need to Know

-This tutorial assumes you're already familiar with the basics of databases: tuples, relations, and functional dependencies are key parts of normalization.
+This tutorial assumes you're already familiar with the basics of databases: relations, tuples, and the parts of tuples (keys, non-prime attributes, etc.) are important concepts for normalization.

 ## 1NF